Šarūnas Jasikevičius: Return to Rytas Vilnius

 In November 2010, Jasikevičius signed a one-year contract with Lietuvos rytas of the Lithuanian Basketball League.

 Fenerbahçe Istanbul

 In January 2011, Fenerbahçe, bought-out Jasikevičius' contract with Lietuvos Rytas, and he signed a one-year contract with them.

 Return to Panathinaikos Athens

 In September 2011, Jasikevičius signed a new contract with Panathinaikos.
 At age 36, he was named the Greek Cup Final MVP, as he helped Panathinaikos to victory against Olympiacos, in a game that finished with a score of 71–70.

-Return to Barcelona Bàsquet
+Return to FC Barcelona Bàsquet

-Despite rumors that Jasikevičius would join Žalgiris, in July 2012, Jasikevičius signed with his former team, FC Barcelona.
+Despite rumors that Jasikevičius would join Žalgiris, in July 2012, Jasikevičius signed with his former team, FC Barcelona Bàsquet.
 During the fifth Spanish Liga ACB finals game against Real Madrid, Jasikevičius scored 23 points, and dished out 2 assists, in 19 minutes of game action.
 However, it wasn't enough, as Real won the game 79 to 71.

 On 1 July 2013, it was announced that Barcelona had parted ways with Jasikevičius.